open-cogsci/osdoc/content/contribute/develop.md

 def a_function(argument, keyword=None):

 	"""
-	Does something.

-	Arguments:
+	desc:
+		This is a YAMLDoc-style docstring, which allows for a full specification of arguments.
+See also <https://github.com/smathot/python-yamldoc>.

+	arguments:
-	argument	--	This is an argument.
+		argument:   This is an argument.

-	Keyword arguments:
+	keywords:
-	keyword		--	This is a keyword (default=None)
+		keyword:    This is a keyword.

-	Returns:
+	returns:
 		This function returns some values.
 	"""

 	pass

 def a_simple_function():

 	"""This is a simple doc-string"""

 	pass

 {% endhighlight %}

 ### Unicode and strings